The rise of the Digital Vegan: Why celebrity endorsements are losing their shine - www.lokmattimes.com

 Rewriting the Rules of Endorsement

 Sure, iconic partnerships like Michael Jordan and Nike changed the game.
 But they worked because they weren't surface-level.
 They evolved together.
-Contrast that with the rise of creators like Terrance Williams, who made Crocs cool again, not with an endorsement deal, but by owning the culture around them.
+Contrast that with the rise of campaigns like Terence Reilly's, who made Crocs cool again, not with an endorsement deal, but by owning the culture around them.
 Or Red Bull, which chose to build an entire world of adventure and extreme sports, where the product became a symbol of something bigger.

 The Quiet Brands Will Win